mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 153 - Too Long Names/readme.md

 # Solutions

-1. Use names related to the [MAPPER](Theory\What is (wrong with) software)
+1. Use names related to the [MAPPER](../../Theory/What%20is%20(wrong%20with)%20software/readme.md)

 # Context

-We used [very short names](Code Smells\Code Smell 33 - Abbreviations) during the 50s and 60s due to space and time constraints.
+We used [very short names](../../Code%20Smells/Code%20Smell%2033%20-%20Abbreviations/readme.md) during the 50s and 60s due to space and time constraints.

 This is no longer the case in modern languages.